ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Introduction

-We note that similar problems exist with text generation using Large Language Models (LLMs).
-LLMs struggle to generate text based on real-world facts, proprietary or updated data, and tend to hallucinate when lacking sufficient knowledge~\cite{brown2020language, ji2023survey}.
-To solve these problems, the Natural Language Processing community has adopted Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval}.
-RAG is a method for dynamically retrieving the most relevant information to a given task from external sources and supplying it to an LLM as context input, enabling it to generate contextually accurate and task-specific responses.
-Investigating this idea for images, we notice previous works employing image retrieval for better image generation~\cite{chenre, sheyninknn, blattmann2022retrieval, hu2024instruct}, are based on models trained specifically for the task, hindering wide applicability.
+We observe that similar problems exist with text generation using Large Language Models (LLMs).
+LLMs struggle with generating text based on real-world facts, proprietary or updated data, and tend to hallucinate when lacking sufficient knowledge~\citep{brown2020language, ji2023survey}.
+To solve these problems with LLMs, Retrieval Augmented Generation (RAG)~\citep{lewis2020retrieval} has been proposed.
+RAG dynamically retrieves the most relevant information from external data sources given a query, and supplies it to an LLM as context input, enabling contextually accurate and task-specific responses.
+Investigating this idea for images, we note that previous works employing image retrieval for better image generation~\citep{chenre, sheyninknn, blattmann2022retrieval, hu2024instruct}, train models specifically for the task, hindering wide applicability.
 A recent work~\citep{lyurealrag} requires training of a specific retrieval module per base generative model.
 In contrast, we propose \emph{ImageRAG}, a method that dynamically retrieves and provides images as references to pretrained models, to enhance their generation capabilities, and does not require any additional training.
 Instead, we use existing generative models in the same vein as the common use of LLMs, and retrieve reference images during sampling for guided generation, by leveraging existing Vision-Language Models (VLMs).
 We note that in the visual domain, the context is more limited compared to the language case.
 Hence, to apply RAG for image generation, we cannot simply provide references for all the concepts in a prompt.
 Therefore, we need to decide which images to use as context, how to retrieve them, and how to use the retrieved images, to successfully generate a required prompt.